labmorales/labmorales/README.md

 ### Hi, I'm André Morales 👋

-I'm a full stack developer/CTO/Partner at [iComunicação](https://icomunicacao.com.br) and [Faros Educacional](https://faroseducacional.com.br)
+I break and sometimes build cool things in Web and Mobile. 🎉

-- Currently building a lot of sites with WordPress/Bedrock
+- Currently building stuff with React Native and Rust
-- Learning best practices for Redux/React.js
+- Improving my type game in TypeScript
-- Trying to improve my NodeJS skills
+- Slowly learning more about K8s
 - You can reach me on [linkedin](https://www.linkedin.com/in/labmorales/)
 <!--
 **labmorales/labmorales** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.